 You see, while the responsive design was enough five years ago, it just won’t cut it right now, especially since Google has moved to mobile-first indexing.
 Mobile networks have advanced tremendously so many customers will never see your site outside of their phones.
 So consider the needs and wants of your target audience.
 What will users do on their phone differently that than would on their desktops?
 Even if most of your conversions come from the desktop, you should still make sure that your mobile setup is perfect.

-Start by performing a speed test on Google’s mobile friendly test.
+Page speed is one of the most important elements of your web design.
+Most of the time, users are incredibly impatient.
+And even if they do have the time to wait for your site to load, their own data connection may be a bit slow.
+So you need to work on your speed.Start by performing a speed test on Google’s mobile friendly test.
 This tool offers some valuable feedback on how mobile-friendly your site is, how fast the mobile speed is as well as how quickly your site loads on the desktop.
 And it presents all of this information in the form of a report so that you know what you need to spend your time working on.
 The speed of your site will often be dependant on how well-built the site is and the quality of your host.

 Web usability involves several different factors.
 There’s the page speed, device-specific design, design conventions and intuitiveness of your approach.
 And all of these elements should come together to create something with the end user in mind.